Res gestae Alexandri Macedonis: Influence

 Around 350, an Itinerarium Alexandri was composed based on the Res gestae and a lost work of Alexander's biography by Arrian.
 It is sometimes speculated that Julius Valerius is also the author of the Itinerarium.
 Julius Valerius' complete works were also used by Albéric de Pisançon (c.
-1130), a source for the Old French Roman d'Alexandre and the Alexandried of the German poet Pfaffe Lamprecht.
+1130), a source for the Old French Roman d'Alexandre and the Alexanderlied of the German poet Pfaffe Lamprecht.

 In the 9th-century, an abridged form of the Res gestae was written as the Zacher Epitome, also known as the Iulii Valerii Epitome which also became much more popular than the version of Julius and was the main conduit by which the Res gestae would subsequently exert its influence.
-It also influenced the Roman d'Alexandre as well as the Histoire ancienne jusquʾà César, the Roman de toute chevalerie by Thomas of Kent, and the Speculum historiale of Vincent van Beauvais.
+It also influenced the Roman d'Alexandre as well as the Histoire ancienne jusquʾà César, the Roman de toute chevalerie by Thomas of Kent, and the Speculum historiale of Vincent of Beauvais.